-You engage in your addictive behaviour more than you used to.
+You engage in addiction behaviour more than you used to

-A hallmark of an addictive behaviour is that we require more to reach the same effect.
-We may need to risk more money, take more drugs, or drink more glasses of wine before we feel satisfied.
-This is a biological concept called tolerance – and is a strong indicator that you are developing a physical or psychological dependency or addiction.
+A hallmark of addictive behaviour is that we require more to reach the same effect.
+We may need to risk more money, take more drugs, or drink more before we feel satisfied.
+This is a biological concept called tolerance is a strong indicator that you are developing a physical or psychological dependency or addiction.

-Alternatively, we may be engaging in our behaviours more than we used to.
-Perhaps you were once a social drinker, but now you drink on the daily.
+Alternatively, we may engage in addictive behaviours more than we used to.
+Perhaps you were once a social drinker, but now you drink daily.
 Maybe you only needed prescription medication when you were in pain, yet know you take it regardless as a preventative.
-This pattern may suggest that you have an unhealthy relationship with a substance or behaviour.
+This pattern may suggest that you have an unhealthy relationship with a substance.

 Are you engaging in your behaviour more often than you used to?
 The following may be signs of addiction:

-- You undertake the unhealthy behaviour more often than you used to;
+- You engage in addiction behaviour more often than you used to.

-- You have noticed that you need to consume greater amounts of substance or gamble greater amounts of money to achieve the same effect.
+- You have noticed that you need to consume greater amounts of the substance or gamble more money to achieve the same effect.

 The above are indicators of addiction and should be taken very seriously.
-A physical tolerance or dependency requires medical attention, and any reduction in your intake should be guided by a medical professional.
-To learn more about the importance of medical support in recovery from addiction, click here.
+Physical tolerance or dependency requires medical attention, and a medical professional should guide any reduction in your intake.
+To learn more about the importance of medical support in recovery from addiction.

 One way we can identify a developing addiction is by noticing our thoughts.
-Do you notice yourself thinking about or looking forward to the next time you will be able to access your substance or behaviour?
-Perhaps you plan your trip to obtain your substances, or think about when you will gamble next.
+Do you notice yourself thinking about or looking forward to the next time you can access your substance or behaviour?
+Perhaps you plan your trip to obtain your substances or think about when you will gamble next.

-Feel ashamed of your addictive behaviour, or try to hide your actions.
+You feel ashamed of your behaviour or try to hide your actions

-Do you feel ashamed of your addictive behaviours, or shroud your actions in secrecy?
-Some common signs of addiction are:
+Do you feel ashamed of your addictive behaviours or shroud your actions in secrecy?
+Some common signs of addiction include:

-- Hiding evidence of substance use or unhealthy behaviour;
+- Hiding evidence of substance use or unhealthy addiction behaviour.

-- Having seperate bank accounts, phones, email addresses or other identities for your substance use or addictive behaviours.
+- Having separate bank accounts, phones, email addresses or other identities for your substance use or addictive behaviours.

-If you identify with any of the above suggestions, it would be worthwhile to seek help for addiction.
-The understanding team at The Banyans are available to help you get back on track, and regain your life: free from the shame and guilt of addiction.
+If you identify with any of the above suggestions, it could be worthwhile to seek help for addiction.
+The understanding team at The Banyans are available to help you get back on track and regain your life: free from the shame and guilt of addiction.

-Supporting someone experiencing an addiction can be extremely difficult, especially if you are not sure how to help.
-The Banyans has created a number of free, downloadable support guides that may help direct a conversation towards help seeking and rehab.
+Supporting someone experiencing an addiction can be extremely difficult, especially if you are unsure how to help.
+The Banyans have created several free, downloadable support guides that may help direct a conversation towards seeking rehab.